Where To Stay in Iceland: A Regional Guide to the Best Stays

 Where To Stay in Hofn

-For those planning to take the Ring Road further, the most convenient place to stop for the night—with the most options available—is the little town of Hofn, about an hour's drive further east.
-You can find good accommodations in Hofn which are suitable for every budget.
-The Hofn Guesthouse is cheap, simple, and convenient.
-Hotel Hofn, meanwhile, offers more luxury without being too pricey.
+For those planning to take the Ring Road further, the most convenient place to stop for the night — with the most options available — is the little town of Hofn, about an hour's drive further east.

-A stay in any of these locations in the southeast of Iceland will set you up perfectly for your journey the next day, whether you plan to head back to Reykjavik or on to the incredible East Fjords.
+A stay in any of these locations in the southeast of Iceland will set you up perfectly for your journey the next day, whether you plan to head back to Reykjavik or on to the incredible Eastfjords.

 Where To Stay in East Iceland

-The East Fjords are among the most remote regions of the country.
-Most of the settlements, nestled between verdant mountains and the beautiful coast, are just little farmsteads or churches.
 This makes driving up and down the peaks all the more attractive, primarily because the sparsity of humans has led to a surge in other life, such as reindeer, puffins, and seals.
 Check out the available hotels in East Iceland to find your place to stay in the beautiful part of Iceland.

-However, those on a budget do not need to miss out on the incredible scenery the area has to offer.
+However, those on a budget do not need to miss out on the incredible scenery in the area.
 Berunes HI Hostel is a green hostel with a campsite close to Djupivogur before reaching Egilsstadir.
-On the other hand, Husey HI Hostel is just half an hour north of Egilsstadir.
-Though basic in its amenities, it's in a stunning, isolated coastal position and is very affordable.

 There are also accommodations in Seydisfjordur, a nearby village in the East.
 That includes the affordable HI Hafaldan Hostel.
 This tiny settlement also hosts the 19th-century Hotel Aldan for those with a higher budget looking for a quiet, rustic place to retire.
 It also hosts the sushi restaurant Nord Austur Sushi, which has some of the best sushi you'll find in Iceland!

-Both the towns of Egilsstadir and Seydisfjordur are positioned so that those traveling the Ring Road can easily make their way to their next destination, in the country's magnificent north.
+The towns of Egilsstadir and Seydisfjordur are positioned so that those traveling the Ring Road can easily make their way to their next destination, in the country's magnificent north.

 Where To Stay in Akureyri and North Iceland

-Those seeking a luxurious stay will not be disappointed.
-Located right in the city's heart is one of the best places to stay in Akureyri, the Hotel Kea.
 Just a couple of hundred yards away is the Acco Ice Apartments, a downtown building with cozy apartments that make for the perfect home away from home.

 Hotel Natur is also an upmarket accommodation located just outside of town with the ability to bathe in hot tubs under the open sky.